 They’re really fun to pretty up for a centerpiece, too.
 There’s enough space to create a fun vignette, along with some candles for ambiance.
 Then when mealtime turns to game time like it does for our parties, you can easily and quickly clear the table!

-This DIY Junk Styled tray will be just as much fun in the springtime, overflowing with garden accessories and fresh herbs!
+This DIY Junk Style Tiered Tray is a fun home and porch accessory anytime of the year!
 If you’d like the tutorial and access to all the free resources and seasonal printables I create, simply become a Lora B. Insider!
 I’ll send you a password to access my Resource Library whenever you like!
 You’ll also receive my weekly email, where I share all my latest creative projects and inspiration!

 If you’ve been holding yourself back from buying one of those trendy tiered shelves, maybe it’s time to create your own!
 Gather some vintage treasures and DIY a Junk Styled Tiered Tray for yourself (or maybe for a handcrafted gift)!